-Ask 10 golfers how high they tee up the ball with their 3-wood, other fairway woods or hybrids, and you'll probably get a handful of different answers.
-Golfers don't all tee up the ball at the same height -- high or low.
+How high should a golfer tee up the ball with their 3-wood, other fairway woods or hybrids?
+After all, these clubs are not like a driver, and the proper tee height for irons is different.
+Besides, golfers don't all tee up the ball at the same height -- high or low.

-Many years ago, when I first started playing golf, I saw a good tip from Gary McCord on CBS about how high to tee up the golf ball with a driver.
+Gary McCord, formerly of CBS Sports, gave a great tip about how high to tee up the golf ball with a driver.
 It's a good starting point for most players.
 Tee up the golf ball with a driver so that about half the ball can be seen over the top of the face when looking down at it or down the hole.
 That's not a perfect piece of advice, but it is a good place to start.

 Experiment with that placement on the range and on the course, and see how it works for your game.
 You can of course tee the ball lower to try to hit a stinger-type shot -- a shot that starts lower and stays lower throughout the ball flight so that the ball gets running on the ground quickly.
 More often than not, though, you're using less than driver as a percentage play to find the fairway more safely, so the standard approach to tee height is going to work.